zvtoth/zvtoth.github.io/2_teaching.md

 Despite all this, I teach philosophy.
 There is an old <a href="{{ site.baseurl }}/2_teaching/teachingstatement.pdf" target="_blank">teaching statement</a> where I discussed this more lengthily.

+Normally, I teach Medieval Philosophy, occasionally also Metaphysics, Philosophy of Religion, or Aristotle.
+I have also taught the MPhil Work-in-Progress seminar, and lead the Pro-seminar for both the MPhil/PhD and the MA students.

 ---

 ### Current Courses (Spring 2026)